propublica/guides/design-structure.md

-# Design and Structure of a News Application
+# Intro: The Design and Structure of a News Application

+_by Scott Klein, ProPublica_

 News apps tell stories.
 They've got much of the same structure as any news story.
 They've got the graphical equivalent of ledes and nut grafs.